samfeldman824/putr/README.md

 ## Testing

-Run the following command in terminal to execute tests
+Run the following commands for testing

 ```
+# run all tests
 pytest

+# run all tests with line coverage
+coverage run -m pytest && coverage report -m
 ```